Coron Travel Itinerary (2 – 5 Days): Shipwrecks, Lagoons and Secret Beaches

 Option 4: Tour C

-Many people overlook Tour C when they’re planning their itinerary for Coron, but it shouldn’t underestimated.
+It visits several islands, including Malcapuya Island and a white sand bar.
+Many people overlook Tour C when they’re planning their Coron travel itinerary, but it shouldn’t be underestimated.

 Check the availability for Tour C.